efthimisVaf/supermarket/README.md

 ### Create a New Product [POST]

 You may create your own product using this action.
-It takes a JSON object containing the following properties, another JSON object containing a brand id, and a collection of JSON objects with the supplier(s) id(s).
+It takes a JSON object containing the following properties.
+#####Omitted properties will be converted to null if not mandatory.

 + barcode (string - mandatory) - The product's barcode.
 + name (string - mandatory) - The product's name.